caiquecastro/caiquecastro/README.md

 # Hello, I'm Caique

-I work as a software architect @Venturus-org
+I work as a software architect at @Venturus-br

 ## Skills